handiko/JDY-08-Reflash/README.md

 * **CCLoader.exe** Windows program as the programming software (Windows only).
 * **CC2541 V540 firmware binary file** This binary file is the firmware we are going to use to replace the existing firmware.
 * **Arduino Sketch for using the Arduino UNO board as a Serial Interface** (**JDY-08_Serial_Interface.ino** In the Arduino-Sketch Folder).
+* **AltSoftSerial Library for Arduino** in order to get the JDY-08_Serial_Interface.ino to work.
+This library is used to emulate second UART port on the Arduino UNO.
+This library can be downloaded from https://github.com/PaulStoffregen/AltSoftSerial **Don't forget to install this library properly**, otherwise the sketch above will not compile.
 * **1 1k Ohms resistor and 1 2k Ohms resistor** This resistor is wil be used as a voltage divider for int-face-ing 5V TTL level down to 3.3V.
 * **Breadboard and some jumper wires**